Vegan Peanut Butter Balls

 Step One: Make Peanut Butter Filling

-Add the peanut butter and the vegan butter in a microwave-safe mixing bowl.
-Heat it for one minute to get the peanut butter softer so it’s easy to stir.
+Add the peanut butter and the vegan butter to a microwave-safe mixing bowl.
+Heat it for one minute to soften the peanut butter, making it easier to stir.
 Add the powdered sugar and stir to combine.

 Step Two: Chill the Filling

-Place the bowl in the fridge to firm the peanut butter up.
+Place the bowl in the refrigerator to firm up the peanut butter mixture.
 The filling needs to be firmer for shaping into balls.

 Step Three: Make Balls

-Once the filling has firmed up, make them into balls.
+Once the filling has set, shape it into balls.
 I was able to make around 120 balls from this recipe.
 It depends on the size you make them and possibly how much of the batter you eat as you’re making them.
 It’s very tempting!

 Place the balls on the tray and return the tray to the fridge to firm them up again.